shasson883/public_projects/README.md

 # README for Public Projects Repository
 ## Introduction
-This GitHub repository, titled "Public Projects," serves as a portfolio of various projects I have worked on.
-The objective is to showcase my skillset to potential employers, recruiters, and other interested parties.
+This GitHub repository serves as a portfolio of various personal projects I have worked on.
 Below you will find a list of these projects with brief descriptions and an overview of the skills and software utilised in each.

 ## EDA Global YouTube Statistics